pclucas14/AML/readme.md

-## Reducing Representation Drift in Online Continual Learning
+## New Insights on Reducing Drastic Representation Drift in Online Continual Learning

 Avoiding disrupting learned representations when new classes are introduced </br>